MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-pane.md

 Each produced variable has a data type defined by its data.
 You can see the data type of a variable in the **Variables** pane.
 Find more information about data types in the [respective article](variable-data-types.md).

-In case a produced variable isn't needed for later use, uncheck the checkbox under **Variables produced**.
+In case a produced variable isn't needed for later use, unselect the checkbox under **Variables produced**.

 ![The option to disable a produced variable in the action.](media/configuring-actions/actions-outputs.png)